Smart Tachographs – what you need to know

 A 2006 study carried out by the IRU (the world transport road organisation) found that truck driver fatigue caused 6% of accidents, 37% of which were fatal whilst a 1995 American research study by the National Transportation Safety Board suggested that driver fatigue was in fact underrepresented and could be a factor in 30-40% of all heavy truck accidents.

-The introduction of the Smart Tachograph represents the industry’s commitment to protecting public and road safety and managing compliance with industry legislation.
+The introduction of Smart Tachograph represents the industry’s commitment to protecting public and road safety and managing compliance with industry legislation.
 The devices record professional drivers’ activities, such as driving hours, rest breaks and any other duties that a driver may undertake within a shift.

 The introduction of the Smart Tachograph